Photography Contest 2025

-- Photography Workshop 1: Practical Travel Photography, led by professional photographer Ron Wyatt.
+- Photography Workshop 1: Take Your Smartphone Photography to The Next Level, led by professional photographer Mason Resnick.

-View photos of this workshop here. - Photography Workshop 2: How to Get Stunning Photographs from Your Smartphone, led by professional photographer Andrew Darlow.
+~ View photos from this workshop here. - Photography Workshop 2: The Art of Seeing – Improving Your Photographic Vision, led by professional photographer Danielle Austen.

 Feel free to call the library at 732-745-5108 x20, and/or email